CesarOn2025/A02a_RootMatrix_Cesar_Noriega_ITA2376-/Cesar_Noriega_Contribution_Journal.md

 Assignment: A02 – Comparative Analysis of Machine Learning and Deep Learning Tools and Frameworks
 Course: ITA2376
 My Contribution
-I researched and compared Scikit-learn and H2O, focusing on usability, automation, scalability, and Machine Learning applications.
-I also developed a practical application for predictive maintenance of HVAC systems in cruise ships.
-I prepared the comparative analysis section and contributed to the project documentation.
+I researched and compared Scikit-learn and H2O, focusing on ease of use, automation, scalability, and machine learning applications.
+Additionally, I will develop a practical application for the predictive maintenance of HVAC systems on cruise ships.
+I will be able to conduct a comparative analysis and contribute to the project documentation.